-Thank you for your interest in becoming a contributor to Giving Tomorrow (formerly Planned Giving Tomorrow).
-Please read these guidelines thoroughly before submitting your article or idea.
+Thank you for your interest in writing for Giving Tomorrow (formerly Planned Giving Tomorrow).
+Please read these guidelines thoroughly before submitting your idea for consideration.

 What Makes the Magazine Different

 Giving Tomorrow is the first and only magazine that focuses on marketing planned gifts.
 Giving Tomorrow is for nonprofit professionals who are proactive and take responsibility for their own success.
 It is printed in a four-color, pleasing format.

 Our readers understand that fundraising has changed.
 The days of relying on golf tournaments and galas are numbered.
 “Siloed” giving is out; blended gifts are in.
 Giving Tomorrow readers know it’s no longer acceptable to “plan” to pursue planned gifts in the future.
 The future is now.
 Tomorrow is here.
 Those who are not marketing planned gifts are falling behind fast.

 For the first 10 years, the magazine was free and published quarterly.
 As of July 2018, Giving Tomorrow is a monthly magazine, free for clients, but by paid subscription for all others.

 Giving Tomorrow contributors are experts in their fields.
 Articles give practical marketing advice you need today, tips on best practices, creative and simple ways to raise more planned gifts immediately, inspiration and motivation for setting goals, time management, and more.

 Now and then, but not often, we touch on technical issues as well.
 So if you are a technical “guru”, we’d like to hear why you should be published.

 We welcome poignant, opinionated, controversial, funny, passionate, practical, or technical with a twist.
 Just don’t be boring—please!

 We accept submissions for the following categories and topics.
 If you have an idea outside this list, it will definitely be considered.